Seeded Discovery Pool

 | Bounty hunter tracking a fugitive | Abandoned campfire with distinctive boot prints, hex 9 |

 Keep the pool small — tied to 8-12 active player goals across the whole roster.
-That’s the generation budget.
 Everything in the pool exists because someone at the table would care about finding it.

-The dice still add surprise — you can roll to determine when and where a seeded discovery appears during travel.
-The randomness is in timing and exact location, not content.
+The dice still add surprise — roll to determine when and where a seeded discovery appears during travel.
+The randomness is in timing and location, not content.

 Three Delivery Channels

-Self-Discovery During Travel — The party passes through a hex containing a seeded discovery.
-The GM describes what they notice.
-They note it on the shared map and move on.
-It enters shared intelligence for future quest intent.
+Self-Discovery During Travel — Party passes through a hex containing a seeded discovery, notes it on the shared map, moves on.
+It enters shared intelligence for future intent.

-Inter-Party Intelligence — Party A returns and reports what they saw.
-The herb garden goes onto the shared tavern map.
-Now the Herbalist has a reason to post intent: “I want to investigate the garden Party A spotted near the Thornwood.”
-Nobody was railroaded.
-The information economy did the work.
+Inter-Party Intelligence — Party A returns and reports what they found.
+The discovery goes on the shared tavern map.
+Now other players have a reason to post intent.

 Pick whichever channel fits the moment.
 The player still decides whether to act on it.